1904 Chertsey by-election: Campaign

-Results
+Result

 In the end, the Conservatives won, although its majority was reduced:

 Methods of campaigning

 Bingham was not too pleased with the methods of campaigning of the Liberal Party.
 Charles Spencer-Churchill, Under-Secretary for the Colonies, also criticized the campaign in Chertsey.
 "I must own," he said, "that the election has been characterized by some of the most appalling falsehoods that have ever disgraced a public platform.
 Nothing to sacred to some kind of people.
 Even hymns and the prayerbook are not too sacred for their manipulation.
 If Sir Henry Campbell-Bannerman's party is going to carry out this kind of practice future either it must be sadly out of his control, or else he has lent himself and his party a kind practice which degrading to public and political life."